-- multifamily housing projects of a comparable number of housing units and/or of a similar complexity as the proposed project, and - multifamily assisted or subsidized housing projects with local, state, and/or federal operating requirements comparable to those of the Bond/Tax Credit Program.
+- Multifamily housing projects of a comparable number of housing units and/or of a similar complexity as the proposed project, and - Multifamily assisted or subsidized housing projects with local, state, and/or federal operating requirements comparable to those of the Bond/Tax Credit Program.

-If employing a property management firm, a letter of intent or an executed property management agreement must be submitted at the time of application (see Section 6.3).
+If employing a property management firm, a letter of intent or an executed property management agreement must be submitted at the time of application (see Property Management Agreement in Section 6.3).
 If self-managing, the Commission must be notified of any property management staff changes.